 The MLK Labor Story

-Older than the state of Washington, MLK Labor has consistently been a force for social and economic justice in King County.
+Older than Washington State, MLK Labor is a force for social and economic justice in King County.

-The Martin Luther King, Jr. County Labor Council is the central body of labor organizations in King County, Washington.
+The Martin Luther King, Jr. County Labor Council is King County, Washington’s central body of labor organizations.
 We are affiliated with the National AFL-CIO, the central labor organization in the United States, representing more than 13 million working people.

 Our mission is to unify all labor organizations in King County to build power and strength for all workers.